ArtCapehart/bookbot/README.md

 Functionality to add:

-1. Added more books to the books.dir
+1. Add more books to the books.dir
-2. List of all books in books.dir with their full filepath
+2. List of all books in books.dir with their full filepath (for #3)
-3. A prompt which asks you for the book you want to run through the main.py script.
+3. A prompt which asks you for the book you want to run through the main.py script